 Speaking of waterfalls…

-Among the Gatlinburg hidden gems is Friendly Falls, a one-of-a-kind Smoky Mountains destination.
+Among the Gatlinburg hidden gems are Friendly Falls, a one-of-a-kind Smoky Mountains destination.
 In addition to their own waterfall, this family-friendly attraction also features:

 - Gem Mining